 LANL researchers found that the enhancement of permeability due to the nanoscale effect in complex nanoporous media is less significant than in long straight nanochannels, and it is more so for liquid flow than for gas flow.
 Researchers suspected that this was caused by the bending of streamlines resulting from the tortuosity of porous media (end effect).
 The end effect may lead to additional flow resistance in complex nanopores.
 Researchers further investigated the different mechanisms contributing to permeability enhancement in nanopores and found that for gasses, the permeability enhancement is roughly equally caused by viscosity decrease near the solid surface and slip at the solid surface, while it is mainly caused by slip for liquids.
 Because the end effect mainly affects the slip, it counteracts the permeability enhancement more significantly for water flow than for gas flow in complex nanoporous media.

-With Marcellus Shale samples obtained from MSEEL, LANL determined the nano-porosity variation as a function of pressure using highpressure SANS with deuterated methane (CD4) as the pressure medium.
+In follow-up experiments, LANL determined the nano-porosity variation as a function of pressure using highpressure SANS with deuterated methane (CD4) as the pressure medium using Marcellus Shale samples obtained from MSEEL.
 With increasing pressure, more methane fills in nanopores and thus the nano-porosity decreases.
 However, a large portion of the total porosity (~59 percent) is still inaccessible to methane, which suggests that a significant portion of nanopores are either closed or have narrow throats, where the hosted hydrocarbon may not be accounted for in the current estimate of original hydrocarbon in place using traditional methods.
 In an effort to better characterize the nanoporosity, LANL is currently teaming with Sandia National Laboratory to derive nanopore structures from focused ion beam scanning electron microscopy (FIB-SEM) images of Marcellus shale samples.